balderdashy/sails-docs/concepts/Views/Partials.md

 <%- partial('./partials/navbar.ejs') %>
 ```

-Depending on where this  render the partial located at `views/partials/navbar.ejs`, which might look something like this:
+This should render the partial located at `views/partials/navbar.ejs`, which might look something like this:

 ```ejs
 <%